enonic/old-xp-doc/doc/operations/clustering-intro.rst

     http.port = somePort

-The `blobstore.path` must point to a directory where both node can access the blobstore files
+The `blobStore.dir` must point to a directory where both node can access the blobstore files

 The `http.port` must be set to different values for each node.
 The default is 8080, select e.g 8090 for next node etc.